hsf-training/hsf-training-cicd-github/index.md

 > 1. Making scripts exit correctly
 > 2. Building a CI/CD workflow of unlimited potential
 > 3. Understanding how job runners work (and get access to your clones)
-> 4. The GitHub permissions model
-> 5. Protecting secret information while allowing jobs to run {: .checklist}
+> 4. Protecting secret information while allowing jobs to run {: .checklist}

 > ## Prerequisites